andrewzhao551/precision-effects-on-training-dynamics/README.md

 # Precision Effects on Training Dynamics

-Research investigation into how reduced numerical precision influences optimization trajectories and training stability in large-scale language models.
+An empirical investigation into how reduced numerical precision influences optimization trajectories and stability signals in LLM training.

 ---

-## Research Motivation
+## Author

-Modern large language models increasingly rely on low-precision formats (e.g., FP8) for efficiency.
-While convergence quality is often evaluated via final loss, less attention is paid to how reduced precision alters the *optimization trajectory itself*.

-This project studies how numerical precision affects:

-- Gradient magnitude
-- Gradient direction
-- Parameter scale evolution
-- Optimization stability

-**One-line takeaway:**
-Reduced precision can preserve loss behavior while still inducing measurable shifts in gradient geometry and optimization trajectory.
+Zhao Chenran
+The Chinese University of Hong Kong, Shenzhen

 ---

+## Overview
+Low-precision training (e.g., FP8) is increasingly adopted for efficiency in large-scale models.

+While convergence is typically evaluated using final loss, less attention is paid to how reduced precision alters the *optimization trajectory itself*.

+This repository documents an ongoing empirical study of how reduced numerical precision affects training dynamics in DeepSeek-MoE models.

+Rather than focusing on final benchmark performance, this project examines how reduced precision changes:

+- gradient magnitude,
+- gradient direction,
+- trajectory-level deviation from BF16 reference behavior,
+- and the visibility of early instability signals.

+The central motivation is that loss alone may not be sufficient to characterize numerical stability during low-precision training.

+---

 ## Research Questions

+This project is organized around the following questions:

-1. How do FP8 formats (E4M3 / E5M2) differ from BF16 in training dynamics?
+1. How do FP8 formats (E4M3 / E5M2) differ from BF16 in optimization dynamics?
-2. Does layer-wise activation quantization shift optimization trajectories?
+2. Does multi-layer activation quantization introduce cumulative trajectory shift?
-3. Are gradient-based metrics more sensitive than loss for detecting instability?
+3. Are gradient-based metrics more sensitive than loss in detecting precision-induced deviation?
-4. Do different structural modules (MoE vs Attention) exhibit different precision sensitivity?
+4. Do different structural components (MoE vs Attention) respond differently to reduced precision?

 ---

-## Experimental Setup
+## Experimental Scope

-- Model scale: GPT-style language model and DeepSeek-MoE style architecture
+All experiments are conducted on a DeepSeek-MoE architecture.

+### Numerical formats
-- Baseline precision: BF16
+- BF16 (reference baseline)
+- FP8 E4M3
-- Low-precision formats: FP8 (E4M3, E5M2)
+- FP8 E5M2

-- Quantization strategies:
+### Quantization settings
 - Multi-layer MoE activation quantization
 - Multi-layer Attention (MHA) activation quantization

-  - Single-layer perturbation experiments
-- Metrics:
+### Metrics analyzed
 - Loss
 - Gradient norm
-  - Weight norm
 - Gradient direction angle
-  - Relative gradient error
+- Relative gradient difference norm

+### Scope note
+Weight norm is included only in the BF16 baseline panel as a reference for baseline training dynamics.
+This repository does **not** claim comparative parameter-scale analysis under quantized settings.

+---

+## Why This Study Matters

+Reduced precision is often evaluated through final convergence quality or efficiency gains.
+However, two training runs can exhibit similar loss behavior while following meaningfully different optimization trajectories.

+This project focuses on that gap:
+whether reduced precision perturbs training geometry before it visibly changes scalar loss.

 ---